 - Once heated, add the salmon cakes and cook for roughly 2-3 minutes on each side or until golden brown.

-- You can prepare these ahead of time and keep them in the fridge.
-Just complete up until step 5 and then store them away.
-I find they often hold together better when they’re chilled for an hour or so.
+- You can prepare these patties. ahead of time and keep them in the fridge.
+Run through the recipe until step five and then store into the refrigerator.
+I find that the patties often hold together better when they’re chilled for at least an hour.

-- If you don’t mind the bones, you can usually leave these in as they’re typically edible.
-I prefer to remove them as I don’t like the grittiness they add.
+- If you don’t mind the bones from tinned salmon, you can usually leave these in as they’re typically edible.
+I prefer to remove them as I don’t like the grittiness they add to the patties.

-If you’re not a fan of salmon, then something like some paleo tuna cakes might interest you a bit more.
-They’re very similar to these but of course, have a few differences such as replacing salmon with tuna.
+If you’re not a fan of salmon, then something like some paleo-friendly tuna cakes might interest you a bit more.
+They’re very similar to these but, of course, have a few differences such as replacing salmon with tuna.

 A delicious dessert that you should try after this meal is the paleo-friendly peach cobbler.
 It’s made with fresh peaches, and the cake mixture is absolutely delicious.
 I highly recommend giving it a try if you want a fruity dessert.

 I hope that you love these paleo salmon cakes as much as I did.
 If you have some feedback, variation, or other thoughts that you would love to share, then please don’t hesitate to leave a comment below.